ballerina-platform/ballerina-dev-website/learn/other/security/http-client-authentication.md

     * `clientConfig` - HTTP client configurations, which are used to call the authorization endpoint
 * `defaultTokenExpTime` - Expiration time (in seconds) of the tokens if the token endpoint response does not contain an `expires_in` field
 * `clockSkew` - Clock skew (in seconds) that can be used to avoid token validation failures due to clock synchronization problems
-* `optionalParams` - Map of optional parameters use for the token endpoint
+* `optionalParams` - Map of the optional parameters used for the token endpoint
 * `credentialBearer` - Bearer of the authentication credentials, which is sent to the token endpoint
     * `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header
     * `http:POST_BODY_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request